Rodrigues Mauritius Travel Guide

 Inquire with your guesthouse host or a local guide about secret spots known only to residents.
 These offer special perspectives.

-Discover small, unnamed coves and viewpoints accessible via local footpaths for quiet peace and pristine beauty.
+Discover small, unnamed coves and viewpoints accessible via local footpaths for quiet seclusion and pristine beauty.

 For best light and fewer people, visit popular viewpoints or historical sites early in the morning.

-Take time to drive or cycle through the central highlands to get to know the island's agricultural side and cooler temperatures.
+Take time to drive or cycle through the central highlands to experience the island's agricultural side and cooler temperatures.

 Help preserve the island's untouched beauty by staying on marked paths and not disturbing wildlife.